nologic/blog/_posts/2017-03-19-travel-safe.md

 ...
 ```

 It only took about two days of [_john the ripper_](http://www.openwall.com/john/) on a reasonably priced AWS instance.
 The password was discovered by brute force: `20080826`.
-What's sad is that we have no where to use this password on.
+What's sad is that we have no where to use this password.
 There's no login shell and the root user does not work via the web interface.
 Also, I couldn't authenticate by directly sending the `root` login request using [burp](https://portswigger.net/burp/) - so, the username enforcement is happening on the device.
-This is a good sign, otherwise we'd have a nice back door that no one would likely check for.
+This is a good sign, otherwise we'd have a nice back door that, likely, no one would check for.

 For this write up, we'll stop here with the firmware analysis.
 There's certainly more to do.
 But for now, we have all the files that we need for further specialized branches of analysis.

 # Getting a debugger
 So far, we've discovered some useful things about the device: the firmware, some unfixed issues and its architecture.
 However, nothing terrible and, as I've eluded to earlier, we really want to get some execution on the device.
-Ideally, we want to crack in but until then let's see if we can use semi-normal methods.
+Ideally, we want to crack in, but until then let's see if we can use semi-normal methods.

 Looking at our analysis so far, we notice that the firmware is not signed and it is a simple shell script.
 So, let's build our own update! :-) Also, we notice that in the previous analysis, by [chorankates](https://github.com/chorankates/h4ck/tree/master/hootoo), the earlier versions of the device had port 23 (telnet) open.
 So, I would guess that this functionality was disabled rather than removed.